Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 Given the structure of the commutators in Eqs.~\eqref{eq:comm_cc_Hsp} and \eqref{eq:comm_cc_Hdrive}, the net effect of the renormalization term is to dress the single-particle part of the electronic Hamiltonian.
 In other words, the quadratic part of the Hamiltonian becomes

 Consider now this expression at equilibrium in the absence of the external perturbation, i.e., at $t=0$.
 Under these assumptions, the bare Rabi frequency vanishes and the renormalization term dresses the bare single-particle Hamiltonian matrix.
-Within the quasiparticle approximation on the Kohn–Sham basis, the dressed single-particle Hamiltonian becomes diagonal:
+Within the quasiparticle approximation on the Kohn-Sham basis, the dressed single-particle Hamiltonian becomes diagonal:

 where we defined the equilibrium dressed single-particle electronic eigenvalues $\varepsilon_{\vb{k}n}^0$.
 Out of equilibrium ($t > 0$), the renormalization dresses both the eigenvalues and the Rabi frequency through the diagonal and off-diagonal components of the self-energy variation, respectively.
 We define the time-dependent change of the self-energy as